If you have abused Adderall to the point that you believe you can’t function without it, call Northbound immediately. We’re here to help.

 What are the effects of Adderall Addiction?

-As a stimulant, Adderall raises the blood pressure and increases the heart rate.
+As a stimulant, Adderall raises blood pressure and increases the heart rate.
 Sustained use of Adderall, even at prescription levels, can lead to insomnia, changes in appetite and mood swings.
-As addiction worsens, continued use can lead to: paranoia, depression, heart problems, hallucinations, seizures and even stroke or heart attack.
+As addiction worsens, continued use can lead to paranoia, depression, heart problems, hallucinations, seizures, and even stroke or heart attack.

 Treatment and Recovery from Adderall Addiction

 At Northbound, treatment for Adderall addiction begins with a clinical assessment and the creation of an individualized treatment plan, which takes into account the unique needs of the client as well as any co-occurring mental disorders that could otherwise inhibit the recovery process.
 Withdrawal from Adderall can be dangerous, and those who require detoxification and stabilization begin their stay in Northbound’s oneEighty detox program, where they will receive 24-hour supervision in a safe and comforting setting.

 We at Northbound are committed to providing the full continuum of care, from our gender-specific CORE programs to our Christian LINKS program.
 We offer 30, 60 and 90-day treatment options and attend to the physical, mental and spiritual health of our clients.

 Many of those seeking help for an addiction to Adderall have had their education disrupted by the need to seek treatment.
 The Northbound Academy helps get these students back on track, setting educational and career goals that help keep them motivated and prepare them for life after recovery.
 At Northbound, we are committed to teaching our clients fundamental life skills, and our transitional and aftercare programs are designed to help provide the continued network of support that will lead to successful long-term sobriety.